louistrue/site-boundaries-geom/README.md

 4. **Boundary attachment** (optional): Uses smoothed site elevations for boundary points

 This ensures the terrain mesh edges align exactly with the site boundary.

+### swissBUILDINGS3D 3.0 Beta buildings

+Use `--include-buildings` to request 3D building geometry from the GeoAdmin swissBUILDINGS3D 3.0 Beta layer.
+Buildings are fetched within the requested radius and filtered to the circular footprint around the site.
+If the GeoJSON response contains Z coordinates, the script creates a surface model directly from those meshes.
+Otherwise, it extrudes the building footprint using the nearest sampled terrain elevation and any available height attribute (falling back to 10m).
+Each building receives a `CPset_SwissBUILDINGS3D` property set with EGID (when present), the source layer, and the height estimate.

+Use `--buildings-separate` to export the swissBUILDINGS3D elements as discrete roofs, facades, and footprints (face-based IfcGeographicElement objects) when Z-enabled meshes are returned.
+This mirrors the swissBUILDINGS3D “separated elements” model; if Z coordinates are missing, the script falls back to footprint extrusion.

 ## Technical Details